Archive for the ‘ Asthma ’ Category

 Saturday, May 3rd, 2025

 India is home to more than 3.43 crore asthmatics.
 That is a huge burden and accounts for around 13% of the global asthma load.
 What is more alarming is that urban areas are seeing higher number of new cases, especially among children.
 Sadly, more than 80% of the asthma cases in India remain either undiagnosed or undertreated.
 This is due to lack of awareness of symptoms or limited access to high-quality care medical care sometimes due to financial constraints.
 Asthma is a chronic respiratory condition marked by inflammation and constriction of the airways.
 It can occur in a variety of ways—from mild coughing spells to life-threatening episodes.
 Although it can’t be cured, it can definitely be controlled with prompt treatment, appropriate medications, and lifestyle modifications.
+Reach out to specialists at the best hospital for asthma treatment in India for effective asthma care.

 This is a serious health condition that can significantly affect a person’s quality of life if not well-managed.
 With increasing pollution, urban stressors, and lifestyle factors, asthma is becoming alarmingly common in India’s metro cities like Mumbai, Delhi, and Bengaluru.
 Asthma is not “just a childhood disease” or “only weather-triggered,” as popularly believed.
 It’s a multifactorial condition that depends on genetics, environmental exposures, immune mechanisms, and even psychological stress.
 And although there is no cure, asthma can be controlled well—enabling patients to live full, active lives.